internetofwater/harvest.geoconnex.us/docs/README.md

 #### Example

-An implemenation of GraphDB exist for this stage of the work at:
+An implementation of GraphDB exist for this stage of the work at:

 https://graph.geoconnex.us